Intervention/httpauth/README.md

 // the most simple way to secure a url is to call the secure method from a route Httpauth::secure();

-// To setup user/password you can edit the config files or set a configuration at runtime
+// You can change the user authentication settings in the config files
+// or change it at runtime like this
 $config = array('username' => 'admin', 'password' => '1234');
 Httpauth::make($config)->secure();
 ```